DecTrain: Deciding When to Train a Monocular Depth DNN Online: Conclusion

 \section{Conclusion}

-In this work, we introduce DecTrain, a new algorithm that decides when to train online.
+In this work, we introduce DecTrain, a new algorithm that decides when to train a monocular depth DNN online.
 Showing competitive accuracy and computational savings compared to performing online training at all timesteps, DecTrain highlights the importance of deciding wisely and efficiently to deliver a higher accuracy at lower cost when adapting to a new environment.
+Future work includes incorporating different utility functions and non-myopic decision-making, as well as testing in real-world robotic deployments.